kurtmckee/pr-pyserial/documentation/pyserial_api.rst

     .. warning:: Programs using the following methods and attributes are not portable to other platforms!

-    .. method:: nonblocking()

-        :platform: Posix

-        .. deprecated:: 3.2
-           The serial port is already opened in this mode.
-This method is not needed and going away.

     .. method:: fileno()

         :platform: Posix